If the top menu is missing, click here

 Airport to Kifisos Bus Station

 The X93 airport bus connects the airport with Kifisos Intercity bus station roughly every 35 minutes (65 minutes at night) and takes about an hour.
 From airport 'Arrivals', go outside and turn right.
 The X93 bus stop is near the N end of the building.
 Just before the stop is a kiosk which sells tickets.
-Your €3.20 (2008) ticket allows you to cruise the Athens bus system for 24 hours from the time you stamp it - which you do in a machine as you enter the bus.
-You'll only tour Athens for an hour before reaching Kifisos bus station.
+Your €3.20 (2010) ticket should be stamped in a machine when you board the bus.
+You'll tour Athens for an hour before wiggling through what looks like a junk yard.
+This heralds your arrival at Kifisos Intercity Bus Station.

 Kifisos to Kalamata